grimnebulin/conkeror-jquery/README.md

   matched elements are accumulated into a single jQuery object, which is returned.

-  Writing XPath expressions that correspond to jQuery class selectors can be irksome, so class names can be provided as additional arguments.  `"%s"` substrings of the `xpath` parameter will be replaced, in order, with XPath boolean expressions that evaluates to true if the context element at that point has a `class` attribute that contains that class.
-Literal `"%"` characters must be doubled to be interpreted literally.

-  If there is a mismatch between the number of `%s`es and classes, an exception is thrown.

-  Each `class` argument may itself contain multiple classes, separated by whitespace.
-For example, `jq.xpath(x, "foo bar")` is equivalent to `jq.xpath(x, "foo", "bar")`.

-- `$.xpath(xpath, class1, class2, ...)`
+- `$.xpath(xpath)`

   This is a static version of `xpath` that uses the document's root element as the single XPath context node.

+- `` xpath`...XPath expression...` ``

+  This is a template tag literal function that makes it easy to write XPath expressions that involve testing whether an element's `class` attribute contains a given class.
+Each interpolated expression is expanded into a boolean XPath expression that evaluates to `true` if the `class` attribute of the current context node contains that expression as a class.
+Alternately, the interpolated expression may be an array, in which case it is expanded into a list of boolean XPath expressions joined with the "and" operator.

 Example:

-    // Remove every div whose parent is a div with the class "foo":
+    // Remove every div whose parent is a div with the classes "foo" and "bar":
-    $.xpath("//div[parent::div[%s]]", "foo").remove();
+    $.xpath(xpath`//div[parent::div[${['foo','bar']}]]`).remove();

 ### Miscellaneous